WeblateOrg/weblate/docs/admin/customize.rst

 .. versionadded:: 3.8-5

-   You can place Python modules in :file:`/app/data/python/` (see :ref:`docker-volume`), so they can be loaded by Weblate, for example from a :ref:`settings override file <docker-settings-override>`.
+   When :ref:`using Docker <docker-deploy>`, you can place Python modules in :file:`/app/data/python/` (see :ref:`docker-volume`), so they can be loaded by Weblate, for example from a :ref:`settings override file
+   <docker-settings-override>`.

 Better yet, turn your customization into a proper Python package: